asarm/etsy-scrapper/README.md

 Shows the product detail when it is selected.

 <h2>USAGE</h2>

+Install requirements from requirements.txt using pip install -r requirements.txt </br> Change your db information from config.py. </br>
 Run app/app.py file to use web application.</br>
 Dockerization does not work for now.
+Mysql connection could not complated.

+<h4>Using as an api</h4>

 <h2>Listing the Products From Database</h2>
 <img src="images/all_products.png" width="90%">